ImmutableVariable/learnityourself/docs/python/introduction.md

 ## Installing and using python

-We would recommend installing python locally, especially as you continue to learn.
+Although we provide a editor within this website, we also recommend installing python locally, especially as you continue to learn.
 ### Installation

 - Windows